webdoc-labs/webdoc/README.md

 }
 ```

-The only required field is `includePattern` which tells webdoc where the documented code is located at.
+The only required field is `source.include` which tells webdoc where the source files are.

 You can now run `webdoc` in your terminal and documentation will be generated.